-Question paper Pattern 1 marks 2 Marks 4 marks 10 marks 12 marks 14 marks 16 marks Total marks
+Question paper Pattern 1 mark 2 marks 4 marks 10 marks 12 marks 14 marks 16 marks Total marks

-A 10 5 100
+Α 10 5 100

-out of
+out of 6

 В 10 10 5 100

-out of 12 out of
+out of 12 out of 6

 С 10 5 5 100

-out of 6 out of
+out of 6 out of 6

 D [#] 50 (MCQ with - ve marks) 100

-E 10 10 -(T-1,, 1, 5 out of 6 100
+E 10 10 5 out of 6 100

-^{}For courses from 4th semester onwards(To be conducted only in online mode)-Viz: Comprehensive exams

-^{}Negative marks for every wrong answer: minus 0.5 marks will be deducted with total minimum marks as 0.
+^{}For courses from 4th semester onwards (To be conducted only in online mode)-Viz: Comprehensive exams Negative marks for every wrong answer: minus 0.5 marks will be deducted with total minimum marks as 0.

-Normally forty percent of the questions in the End Semester Examinations will address "remember, understand and apply" (Lower Order Thinking Skills-LOTS) levels of the Revised Blooms Taxonomy and the remaining sixty percent of the questions will address the "analyze, evaluate and create" (Higher Order Thinking Skills-HOTS) levels of The Revised Blooms Taxonomy.
+Normally forty percent of the questions in the End Semester Examinations will address "remember, understand and apply" (Lower Order Thinking Skills-LOTS) levels of the Revised Blooms Taxonomy and the remaining sixty percent of the questions will address the "analyse, evaluate and create" (Higher Order Thinking Skills-HOTS) levels of The Revised Blooms Taxonomy.
 The end semester question papers shall also uniformly cover all the course outcomes.
-Table presents different types of question paper patterns for the assessment of theory and theory component of embedded courses.
+Table 8 presents different types of question paper patterns for the assessment of theory and theory component of embedded courses.

-11.3.
-Criteria for Assessment for Lab Courses -CAM & ESM components
+11.3 Criteria for Assessment for Lab Courses/Lab component of Embedded courses -CAM & ESM components

 Every exercise / experiment in all practical courses shall be evaluated on a continuous basis.
-The criteria for Continuous Assessment (for each cycle of exercise/experiment) are given in Table 8
+The criteria for Continuous Assessment (for each cycle of exercise/experiment) are given in Table 9

-Table 8: CAM & ESM break-up for LAB courses/Component of Embedded courses
+Table 9 : CAM & ESM break-up for LAB courses/Component of Embedded courses

-Sl.
+SI.
 No. Description Weightage

 1 Continuous Assessment Marks

-a Average of Pre/Post - experiment Test/Viva for each experiment 10
+а Average of Pre/Post - experiment Test/Viva for each experiment 10

-b Average of Experimental Report / Workbook for each experiment 15
+b Average of Experimental Report / Workbook for each experiment 20

-С c Model examination
+С Model examination 30

-Total CAM 50
+Total CAM 60

 2 End Semester Exam Marks

-a a Lab examination
+а Lab examination with Viva Voce 40

-b Viva voce 20

-Total ESM 50
+Total ESM 40

 Total Marks 100

-11.4.
-Embedded courses
+11.4 Embedded courses

-Every component of an embedded course will be assessed individually for 100 marks(vide Clause 14.2).
-Table 6 enlists the weightages as per credit breakup of the course.
+Every component of an embedded course will be assessed individually for 100 marks (vide Clause14.3).
+Table 7(b) enlists the weightages as per credit breakup of the course.

-11.4.1 Embedded Course with Project component
+11.4.1.
+Embedded Course with Project component